Understanding Innovative Eyewear Inc. (LUCY) through its ratios - The Dwinnex

-In the latest session, Innovative Eyewear Inc. (NASDAQ: LUCY) closed at $1.39 down -28.72% from its previous closing price of $1.95.
-In other words, the price has decreased by -$0.5600 from its previous closing price.
-On the day, 1860636 shares were traded.
-LUCY stock price reached its highest trading level at $1.9600 during the session, while it also had its lowest trading level at $1.3400.
+In the latest session, Innovative Eyewear Inc. (NASDAQ: LUCY) closed at $0.95 up 2.24% from its previous closing price of $0.93.
+In other words, the price has increased by $+0.0208 from its previous closing price.
+On the day, 653839 shares were traded.
+LUCY stock price reached its highest trading level at $0.9899 during the session, while it also had its lowest trading level at $0.9300.

 Click Here to Download the FREE Report.